Featured Webinar: Better Together: How Voxco’s Survey Technology Complements Ascribe - February 6 at 11am EST

 One way to understand cross-sectional research is to think of a photograph of a family reunion.
 The people in the photograph help in determining what is happening in the moment, at the current time.
 Everyone has one variable in common – being biologically related – and variables that they do not share, example; education level.
 From the starting point till the end, you can use this photograph to make several observations about the family.
 Thus, a cross-sectional research basically helps you analyse the “pulse” of the population at any given time with the help of the data collected.

 Researchers can also conduct a cross-sectional study to understand the variables that are prevailing in the population or affecting it at any given point.
-For example, researchers can use past data to analyse the effects of past smoking habits on the current diagnosis of lung cancer.
+For example, researchers can use past data to analyse the effects of past smoking habits on the current diagnosis of lung cancer of lung cancer or how many more students have started looking for help with write my research paper for me.

 See Voxco in action